DevExpress/devextreme-cli/README_DEVELOPERS.md

 # Updating Templates

-Changes maked in application located in the `testing/sandbox` folder need moved to temlates located in the `templates` according to changing framework.
+Changes made in application located in the `testing/sandbox` folder need moved to templates located in the `templates` according to changing framework.

 ## Run Updating Templates for Existing Applications